In Edmonton, winning changes everything

 When he flicked the puck into an empty net to clinch the 3-1 victory in the game’s final second on Saturday, the Oilers’ long-suffering fans became delirious.
 It has been nearly 11 years since the team was in contention for a Stanley Cup.
 The lost decade is a faint memory now.
 Winning changes everything.

-Anaheim looms on the playoff schedule.
+Anaheim looms on the playoff schedule, with the first puck drop on Wednesday and the first game in Edmonton on Sunday.
 The Ducks are better than the Sharks, the Oilers are better than the Flames.
 Edmonton won three of the five games it played this season against the team with an arena on the doorstep of the Magic Kingdom.
 From all appearances, it is unlikely Edmonton will bow out in four games, as Calgary did.

 The Oilers lost Game 1 in overtime to the Sharks after blowing a two-goal lead.
 They were embarrassed, 7-0, in Game 4 at SAP Center, and promptly forgot about it.